centarro/commerce-docs/docs/v2/developer-guide/adapting-from-1x.md

 ## Price calculation

-The base price of a product variation is the price without adjustments (i.e. without promotions, taxes etc).
+The base price of a product variation is the price without adjustments (i.e. without promotions, taxes, etc...).
 Price resolving is the process of finding the base price of the variation.
 Price resolvers are services.
-The default price resolver simply returns the price in the variations's price field.
+The default price resolver simply returns the price in the variation's price field.

 To actually resolve a price, commerce uses the `commerce_price.chain_price_resolver` service which finds all price resolver services and calls their `resolve()` method until one of them returns a price.
 For example, to support multiple